tdegrunt/jools/README.md

         }
     }

-Provided the following information, the rule would output "Hello David" to the console:
+Provided the following fact, the rule would output "Hello David" to the console:

     {
       "name": "David",